Dei-088/GROCERY-LIST/README.md

-# Groceery List Maker v.1.0
+# Grocery List Maker v.1.0

 A program developed and created in python used for generating a list for groceries, including its budget and item prices.